AlexandreDecan/sismic/docs/execution.rst

     while interpreter.execute_once():
       pass

-For convenience, an interpreter has a :py:meth:`~sismic.interpreter.Interpreter.execute` method that repeatedly call :py:meth:`~sismic.interpreter.Interpreter.execute_once` and that returns a list of its output (a list of :py:class:`sismic.model.MacroStep`).
+For convenience, an interpreter has an :py:meth:`~sismic.interpreter.Interpreter.execute` method that repeatedly call :py:meth:`~sismic.interpreter.Interpreter.execute_once` and that returns a list of its output (a list of :py:class:`sismic.model.MacroStep`).